b-dienes/geo-python-sandbox/README.md

 # Geo Python Sandbox

-A repository for practicing geospatial Python workflows, demonstrating proficiency in multiple Python GIS libraries.
+A repository demonstrating geospatial Python workflows with a focus on vector and raster data processing.
-It contains modular, reproducible code for common vector and raster operations, spatial analysis, and geospatial data processing.
+It contains modular, reproducible code for vector analysis (fully implemented) and satellite imagery download (functional), with planned raster processing exercises.

-The project is structured to support exploration of multiple geospatial Python libraries, including GeoPandas and Rasterio, with a focus on clear, maintainable, and professional code.

 ---